 Upon admission to the program, the student will be required to purchase professional liability insurance.
+Payable at the Administration building.
 This insurance is obtained through the school and protects students in cases of malpractice lawsuits.
 Liability insurance is necessary for participation in clinical experience.
 This insurance is purchased upon registration for the fall semester.